edibotopic/edibotopic-website/content/notes/ambiguity.md

 Great scientists seek an ambiguity with just as much vigor as they do the resolution of that ambiguity.

+Ambiguity can arise in different phases of learning and discovery:

+* Identifying a new ambiguity to investigate (increased ambiguity)
+* Accepting a subset of valid interpretation out of several possible interpretations (reduced ambiguity)
+* Introducing ideas that challenge a prevailing view (restored ambiguity)

 ##  Ambiguity in technology